How to buy Boeing (BA) shares in Australia

 Learn how to easily invest in Boeing shares.

 The Boeing Company is an aerospace & defense business with stocks listed in the US.
 Boeing shares (BA) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$249.92 – an increase of 1.17% over the previous week.
+Its last market close was US$236.89 – an increase of 2.27% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Boeing

 - Search for Boeing.
 Find the share by name or ticker symbol: BA.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Boeing.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?

 - Boeing key stats

 - Is Boeing stock a buy or sell?

 - Is Boeing suitable for ethical investing?